History

 October 2021

-Welcome Leonore and Caroline!
+Welcome Leonore & Caroline!

 Two new PhD students are joining the Isala team!
 Leonore will investigate the interactions between vaginal bacteria and the influence of underwear fabrics on the microbiome.
 Caroline wants to explore the beneficial impact of vitamin producing lactobacilli in the human body.
 Welcome to the team!